 Immunoassay tests are commonly used to diagnose a whole host of disease / medical conditions.
-In general the technology behind them relies on the manipulation of magnetic nanoparticles as analyte labels, as they are easy to manipulate magnetically, moving them through the assay process and concentrating them in a detection area.
-These particles have the unique property of being super-paramagnetic; they are only magnetic when placed in a very strong magnetic field (bias field), which is critical to their success as labels for analyte detection.
-These analytes/nanoparticles are usually captured and immobilised in a line, typically on a nitrocellulose strip or on a microfluidic strip deposition area.
+In general the technology behind them relies on the manipulation of paramagnetic assay beads as analyte labels, as they are easy to manipulate magnetically, moving them through the assay process and concentrating them in a detection area.
+These beads have the unique property of being super-paramagnetic; they are only magnetic when placed in a very strong magnetic field (bias field), which is critical to their success as labels for analyte detection.
+These analytes/assay beads are usually captured and immobilised in a line, typically on a nitrocellulose strip or on a microfluidic strip deposition area.

 Conventional assays detect and measure these analytes on their capture line or trap areas using optical instruments to measure reflectance, contrast, colour change or fluorescence emitted from the nanoparticle coating.
-However, as the analyte in biological fluids travels through the whole thickness of the test strip a high percentage (over 70%) of these analytes are not detected by the optical measuring device, resulting in poor accuracy, especially in POC devices where optical instrument quality is limited by cost and/or size.
+However, a great deal of these analytes are not detected by the optical measuring device, resulting in poor accuracy, especially in POC devices where optical instrument quality is limited by cost and/or size.

-While other devices are limited to imperfect optical detection, MIDS also detects magnetically, to a whole new level of accuracy: Like other devices, the MIDS patented technology not only uses a cost effective, bespoke sensor to measure optically, but crucially also utilises miniaturised highly sensitive custom built “Hall Effect” magnetic sensors embedded within a test strip as a Lab-On-Chip device.
+While other devices are limited to imperfect optical detection, MIDS detects magnetically to a whole new level of accuracy: The MIDS patented technology utilises miniaturised highly sensitive custom built “Hall Effect” magnetic sensors embedded within a test strip as a Lab-On-Chip device.
 Hall Effect sensors are commonplace; to be found in virtually every electronic device from an alarm clock to a zip drive.
 They sense low levels of magnetic signature from magnetic device components.
-Immunoassay nanoparticles are paramagnetic, albeit on a much smaller scale: only in an adequately strong magnetic field will they behave magnetically.
+Immunoassay beads are paramagnetic, albeit on a much smaller scale: only in an adequately strong magnetic field will they behave magnetically.

-The MIDS patented technology can separate the relatively large ambient magnetic field needed to induce the paramagnetic effect in the particles from the tiny, nano-Tesla paramagnetic signature of the particles themselves.
-A precisely located bespoke Hall effect sensor is then used to detect these tiny passing paramagnetic signatures.
+The MIDS patented technology can separate the relatively large ambient magnetic field needed to induce the paramagnetic effect in the particles from the tiny, nano-Tesla aggregated signature of the assay beads themselves.
+A precisely located bespoke Hall effect sensor is then used to detect the aggregated paramagnetic signal.

 Our technology offers significant innovations: